MaheshBabu11/Hoarder/README.md

 - **Method Interception**: AOP aspects intercept repository method calls to cache results.
 - **Cache Lookup**: For supported methods, Hoarder first checks the cache.
 - **Fallback**: If the entity is not found in the cache, the query proceeds to

+## How column caching works

+When you annotate fields with `@HoardedColumn`, Hoarder will:

+- Cache by Primary Key: Always enabled for `@Hoarded` entities.
+- Cache by Annotated Columns: Creates additional cache entries for fields marked with `@HoardedColumn`.
+- Intercept Repository Methods: Automatically handles `findBy*` and `findAllBy*` methods for cached columns.

 ## Supported Method Patterns